Skip to main content

 Colors and Themes

-The default visualization colors and font styles are set by a “theme” that applies to the entire Qrvey app.
-The default theme can be modified, and many settings can be further customized within each chart’s configuration.
-This article explains how to apply colors and adjust font styles for charts and panels.
+The default visualization colors and font styles are set by a theme that applies to the entire Qrvey app.
+You can modify the default theme as well as customize themes for individuals charts and panels.

 Chart Colors

-Certain charts (e.g., Bar and Line) use a single color by default, focusing attention on data values rather than categories.
-The default single color (Main color) can be changed from the Chart Builder Toolbar or the Styles config.
-This change applies only to the current chart.
+Certain charts (for example, Bar and Line) use a single color by default, focusing attention on data values rather than categories.
+You can change the current the default single color (Main color) for the current chart from the Chart Builder toolbar or the Styles configuration panel.

 Assign Fixed Color to a Category